UPDATED: May 18, 2020

 Enter your ZIP code into the FREE tool at the top of the page to compare rates now!

-An In-Depth Look at the Most Expensive Cars in the World
+The Most Expensive Cars in the World

 Here is a listing of the record holders for the most high-priced cars bought at auction, along with some interesting facts about each and factors that will impact the insurance value and rates.